 Sharing my first facial and—more importantly—why a spa day is a perfect gift to give a loved one for Christmas.
 I’ve listed 13 ideas for you to give experiences, not things, this Christmas.

-Yep, you read that title correctly – I just turned 35, and two months before that, I had my first proper facial at the Wedgewood Hotel & Spa.
+Yep, you read that title correctly – I just turned 35, and just before that, I had my first ever proper facial at Downtown Vancouver’s Wedgewood Hotel & Spa.
 (If you have no desire to read about that, and want to skip to the experiences gift ideas list, click here!)
-I was told by my esthetician, Anny, that, technically, having had microdermabrasion and doing my regular facemasks can be considered a facial, but this was a proper facial and I was going to love it.
+I was told by my aesthetician, Anny, that, technically, having had microdermabrasion and my regular face masks can be considered a facial, but this was a proper facial and I was going to love it.
 And I did!